4.46.4

 id string Unique ID for the step

-target { selector, placement? } CSS selector and optional placement
+target TargetElement CSS selector and optional placement

 highlight HighlightSettings Customize highlight styling